 Her fiction traverses noir, horror, fantasy and the weird, exploring topics such as sinister cities, psychogeographies and the representation of women in fiction.
 When she’s tired of being serious, as a devotee of Miss Austen, she delves into social satire.

 Kat holds undergraduate degrees in Media Arts and International Studies, as well as a Graduate Diploma in Creative Writing from UTS.
 While studying at university, she completed a year abroad at the Universite de Poitiers, France.
-She speaks French and is well travelled, having visited over 30 countries, including a year in South Korea.
+She speaks French and is well travelled, having visited over 35 countries, including living in South Korea for a year.
 In her spare time she enjoys watching classic movies, playing music, cycling and hiking.